Zren/zren.github.io/_posts/2018-12-28-building-task-manager-widget-by-itself.markdown

 cd plasma-desktop
 {% endhighlight %}

-Then we'll open up `applets/taskmanager/CMakeLists.txt` and some of the stuff from the missing info which is mostly taken from the `CMakeLists.txt`.
+Then we'll open up `applets/taskmanager/CMakeLists.txt` and some of the stuff from the missing info which is mostly taken from the `CMakeLists.txt` in plasma-desktop's root directory.

 {% highlight cmake %}
 cmake_minimum_required(VERSION 3.0)